ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 ![after increment](https://raw.githubusercontent.com/ejzimmer/blog/master/posts/2020/images/after_increment.png)
 There's no way for `useCounter()` to pass this value back to our test, so `result` continues to point to the original object, and our test fails.

 To solve this problem, `renderHook()` can instead return an object with a `current` property.
+Every time our `useCounter()` hook runs, the result is stored in this `current` property.

  Both `renderHook()` and our test have access to this object.
 The `current` property of this object contains the most recent value returned by our hook.
 Whenever the test component re-renders, `renderHook()` can update the value of `current` with the new return value from our callback, and our test can then read the new value.
 This is quite similar to the functionality provided by the `useRef` hook.

 THIS NEEDS A DIAGRAM